The Teng Company: Mapletree–TENG Scholarship

 The Mapletree–TENG Scholarship is a comprehensive program designed to cultivate the talents of individuals aged 21 and below who exhibit a passion for Chinese music.
 Established in 2018, it represents a collaboration between Mapletree Investments and The TENG Company.
 The scholarship encompasses a training regimen involving continuous assessments, individual lessons conducted by professional instructors from TENG, and opportunities for performances.

 The TENG Guide to the Chinese Orchestra

 The TENG Guide to the Chinese Orchestra is a resource for composers, scholars, and enthusiasts.

 Chinese Instrumental Music Grading Examinations (CIMGE)

 In collaboration with the Confucius Institute, Nanyang Technological University (CI-NTU) since 2017, TENG organises the Chinese Instrumental Music Grading Examinations (CIMGE).
 This initiative aims to establish a platform for benchmarking Chinese music standards.
 The examination system involves musician-educators from Singapore and across Asia, with a list of 17 instruments catering to candidates receiving musical training from ensembles in local schools and Chinese orchestras.

 Chinese Orchestras in Schools

 TENG provides consultancy and training programs for Chinese orchestras in schools.
 This is led by award-winning musician and orchestra conductor Yang Ji Wei, along with experienced music instructors.

+Music for Comfort

+In 2025, TENG Ensemble collaborated with Direct Funeral Services (DFS) and Singapore Institute of Technology (SIT) to produce an album, which aims to help the bereaved with emotional processing.